Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 5. Click the [SAVE] button to save the message structure.
     The *Exporter definitions* view is displayed.
 All defined string attributes are added to the attribute mapping function in the *Data sources* tab.

 6. If desired, check if the string attribute has been really marked for a later data mapping.
-To do this, open the message again and click the *Data sources* tab.
+To do this, open the message definition again and click the *Data sources* tab.

 7. Select the related data source.
     - The *Map attributes* wizard window is displayed.